 Why Trademark Rights are Important

-Trademarks can provide some very important legal rights, which is why it can be very beneficial to create a book series to protect your underlying creative rights.
-Trademarks provide the greatest legal protection over creative works like books.
+Trademarks can provide some very important legal rights, which is why it can be very beneficial to create a book series title to protect your underlying creative rights under trademark law.
+Trademarks provide more protection over creative works like books.
 Legal rights over your book title can be great if you plan on marketing your book and the underlying series and brand on a broader scale.

 This will also allow you to pursue legal action against potential infringers on your important book series.
 This means you will be able to file legal action in a federal court.
 You will be able to obtain monetary damages for the harm that has been caused to you because of the infringing use that may have taken place.